flengyel/Zettel/README.md

 # Zettel

 This repository documents the conventions I use for a single digital Zettelkasten.
 This system here works with [Obsidian](https://obsidian.md) and Zotero, but may be adapted to other systems.
 For software configuration notes, definitions of terms, and more examples, see the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki).
 The Zettelkasten Method is documented at [Introduction to the Zettelkasten Method](https://zettelkasten.de/posts/overview/) and in the [Zettelkasten.de forum](https://forum.zettelkasten.de).
 If the terminology of literature notes and permanent notes seems vague or confusing, see [From Fleeting Notes to Project Notes](https://github.com/flengyel/Zettel/wiki/From-Fleeting-Notes-to-Project-Notes).
 Also see Chris Aldrich's [Note Taking Traditions](https://notemaking.substack.com/).

-As of October 2024, I use Obsidian rather than Zettlr.
+As of October 2024, I stopped using Zettlr and began using Obsidian.
 See the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki) for configuration notes and [Guidelines for Maintaining a Digital Zettelkasten](https://github.com/flengyel/Zettel/wiki/Guidelines-for-Maintaining-a-Digital-Zettelkasten) for some of the rules I follow.

 ## Self-documenting Zettel template

+The following self-documenting note specification includes explanatory definitions and index documentation.
+Your notes will use only YAML front matter, the H1 header, the `## SEE ALSO`, and `## References` sections, with your own content.

-The following self-documenting Zettel template specifies the format of a Zettel.
-Replace the metavariables `<ID>`, and `<TITLE>`; the angle brackets do not appear in a completed Zettel.  `<ID>` is the unique, immutable ID of the Zettel and is identical to the filename without the `.md` extension.
+Replace the metavariables `<ID>`, and `<TITLE>`; the angle brackets do not appear in a completed Zettel.
+The metabvariable `<ID>` is the unique, immutable ID of the Zettel and is identical to the filename without the `.md` extension.
 We leave the format of `<ID>` unspecified except for uniqueness, immutability, and operating system compatibility, with the exception of the reserved `<ID>` values below.

-We use a keyword followed by a timestamp, but our ID formats have changed over time.
+In our system, we use a keyword followed by a timestamp, but our ID formats have changed over time.

-### YAML Header
+### YAML Front Matter

-Each Zettel begins with A YAML header beginning and ending with lines containing three consecutive dashes, as shown immediately below.
+Each note begins with YAML front matter beginning on the first line of the document and ending with lines containing three consecutive dashes (`---`), as shown immediately below.
 The value of the `id:` property is `<ID>`.
 The value of the `title:` variable consists of `<ID>`, one space, and `<TITLE>`.
 The `reference-section-title:` property is used by Pandoc to generate bibliography when the Zettel contains Pandoc-style citations.
 The value of the `reference-section-title:` property is `References`, as shown below.